-The article also describes how you can calculate Business Case for a Smart Washroom solution!
+This article also describes how to calculate your savings with a Smart Washroom solution!

-Download the Lindström Group’s case study and solution description here!
+Download the Lindström Group case study and solution description here!

 Facility Maintenance Service Business Today

 Facility Maintenance service, such as cleaning of public spaces, is a labor-intensive business.
 It is also a substantial cost for airports, conference venues, shopping malls, hospitals and schools, and more.

 Tidy washrooms with replenished hand towel and soap dispensers are crucial for business – they improve customer and visitor experience, and increase revenues at shopping malls, among many other benefits.

 For Facility Maintenance service providers, cleaning is a rapidly growing business.
 However, it is not easy to increase profits in this labor-intensive service.
 Purchasing the cheapest paper towels and liners will not deliver sufficient cost reductions.